-Questions: Admissions Office, HQ USAFA/RR, 2304 Cadet Dr., Suite 2300, USAF Academy CO 80840-5025, Telephone (800) 443-9266.
+Questions: Admissions Office, HQ USAFA/RR, 2304 Cadet Dr., Suite 2300, USAF Academy CO 80840-5025, Telephone (800) 443-9266, USAFA_RRS.orgmail@usafa.edu.

-High School Transcript
+High School Transcripts

 If you are still in high school, you must have your school send a graduation transcript of your final grades by mail or a transcript service such as Parchment as soon as possible upon graduation.
 If mailing sent to the address below.